What is a Savings bank account?

 - Know about the number of free cheque leaves you get per year.
 Beyond that, the bank normally charges you.
 Rates may be in the range of ₹3 to ₹10 per cheque leave.

-- See for account keeping a charge.
-A bank such as the State Bank of India, does not charge account-keeping charges on a savings Bank account.
-But you may find that a few other private banks may charge you besides service tax charges.
+- See for account keeping charges.
+A bank, such as the State Bank of India, does not charge account-keeping fees on a savings bank account.
+But you may find that a few other private banks may charge you additional service tax charges.

 Accessibility